NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/logic flow tampering/DetLogic. A black-box approach for detecting logic vulnerabilities in web applications.md

 - black-box approaches do not take into consideration the interaction between multiple pages
 - ad-hoc solutions that are not scalable
-- literature on workflow bypass considers session variables but neglect other parameters such as [[CSRF (cross-site request forgery) token]]
+- literature on workflow bypass considers session variables but neglect other parameters such as the role of the [[CSRF (cross-site request forgery) token]]
 ## Approach

-In order to identify logic vulnerabilities, the intended behavior must be analyzed and a way to bypass it must be found.
-But how to extract the desired behavior of an unknown application?
+In order to identify logic vulnerabilities, the intended behavior must be analyzed and a way to bypass it must be found
 1. The requirements placed on user-input are inferred by analyzing the HTML/JavaScript code available at the client-side
 2. The access-control policies related to the application are *derived from the session variables* defined for maintaining state of the application
 3. The intended workflows in the application are *derived from a model which is constructed out of the navigations done **manually** in the application*

-An in-house pseudo-application is used as reference.
-The PHP application implement a [[RBAC (role-based access control)]] policy and is full of bugs and logic flaws.
+An in-house pseudo-application is used as reference to explain the modelization of the problem.
+The example application implement a [[RBAC (role-based access control)]] policy and is full of bugs and logic flaws.
 A FSM is proposed to model this app

 ### DetLogic prototype